cs106l/cs106l-assignments/assignment4/README.md

     Your job in this step is to replace `/* A lambda function predicate */` with a lambda function that takes in a `Token` and returns `true` if that token's content is spelled **incorrectly** (we are only interested in misspelled words).
 To do this, you will need to make reference to `dictionary` inside of the lambda function, and so you will have to capture it.
 Should you capture it by reference or value?

 2. **Step Two: Find one-edit-away words in the dictionary using Damerau-Levenshtein**
     At this point, `view` represents a view over all the tokens in `source` that are *incorrectly spelled*.
-Now, we will transform each of these misspelled tokens into a corresponding `Mispelling` object (and generate suggestions in the process) using the `std::ranges::views::transform` view.
+Now, we will transform each of these misspelled tokens into a corresponding `Misspelling` object (and generate suggestions in the process) using the `std::ranges::views::transform` view.

     >  📄 [**`std::ranges::views::transform`**](https://en.cppreference.com/w/cpp/ranges/transform_view)
     > ```cpp